 As press interest died down, Maranello Sales sold the car to Robert Cooper, then of Coopers Publicity Services, in September 1977, taking a BMW 633 Coupé in part exchange.
 It’s possible that Mr Cooper had the car resprayed as the invoice from Maranello Sales confirms a verbal quote for £1,045 for doing so.

 The car was subsequently owned by John Woodfield, the owner of Emblem Sports Cars, a very successful Ferrari dealer in Blandford Forum, Dorset, John using the car for many years before selling it.
-As a Ferrari specialist, Emblem carried out an ‘LM’ engine conversion that increased power output from 360 bhp to a probable 440 bhp.
-Now registered TFX 550R, the invoice noted the mileage to be 14,180 miles.
+Now registered TFX 550R, mileage is noted to be 14,180 miles.
 Mr Woodfield, an enthusiast of 512s and an admirer of Koenig Specials modifications, fitted wider wheels with the same specifications as a Lamborghini Countach, as well as a Koenig Specials rear clam shell with wider flared arches.

 In October 1990, the car passed into the ownership of an Austrian enthusiast with a private collection of Ferraris, the car being stored in the collection for the next 26 years.

 Having purchased the car and returned it to the UK we carried out a thorough inspection and recommissioned it, carrying out a full service, an engine-out cam belt service and fitting new tyres.
-As could be expected, having spent more than half its life in a collection the car is in exceptional condition both inside and out and has a mileage of just 37,471 miles.
+As could be expected, having spent more than half its life in a collection the car is in exceptional condition both inside and out.